Do you feel your mid or low back tightening up after completing the front nine?

 What is one of the most common causes of losing rigidity through the lumbar spine during your backswing?
 Hint: it’s not lumbar spine stability…

-Lack of thoracic mobility.
+Answer: lack of thoracic mobility.

-Videos To Help Your Low Back
+Exercises To Help Your Low Back

 Side Lying Thoracic Rotation: